 Tell us how you felt when you read the script.
 Were you nervous representing this strong, beautiful, talented, and unappreciated icon?

 I was pretty scared and intimidated at first to play an icon; I’ve never been an icon.
 I’m now in my 40s and maybe if I was a huge star, I could’ve been better at it.
 I mean, in my own mind, I’m an icon!
 But there are so many people who know of her legendary status and that’s intimidating.
 I wasn’t sure if I could pull it off.
 Then I started researching her and seeing who she was underneath all the glamour.
 I could finally see her humanity and I felt very connected to her experience.
 Hands-down that was the one thing I could anchor myself to.
 I didn’t think about the glamour.

 I am sure you must have done a tremendous amount of research to play this role.
 And pulling back the layers of who Anna May Wong really was and how she must have felt could be a bit intimidating.
 So, let’s pretend that in the future Hollywood casts someone to play you, what do you feel the audience will learn about you as a person, an actor, and an advocate in Hollywood?

 One more thing…the advocacy part is really important.
-I think that, in a way, Ryan is changing the landscape with this series; yes it is an entertaining series and he is trying to ask some complex questions through it.
+I think that, in a way, Ryan is changing the landscape with this series; yes it is an entertaining series but he is trying to ask some complex questions through it.
 And not everybody will embrace that but it needs to be done.
 These are the first few steps people can take to fight for representation.
 He is doing it in a smart way where there is mass-appeal and that is advocacy.
-Seeing all the people he brings onto the set and how he works with them, that to me is how advocacy works.
+Seeing all the people he brings onto the set, cast and crew, how he works with them, that to me is how advocacy works.